 We are anti-racist.
 We have created space for our colleagues and community to participate in today’s statewide day of action in support of Black Lives Matter.

-Pacific Science Center stands with those who are courageously and peacefully fighting against hate, racism, and injustice.
+Pacific Science Center stands with those who are courageously fighting against hate, racism, and injustice.
 Silence is not an option.
 The brutal killing of George Floyd was only one example of the horrible racism that takes place in our country every day, as are the attacks against members of the Asian and Asian-American communities during the COVID-19 crisis.
 We share in the outpouring of grief and anger here in Seattle and communities across the country.
 We also recognize that not being racist is not sufficient.
 We must be actively anti-racist, and we commit to doing so.
 We prioritize inclusion, diversity, equity and access for all.
 Curiosity and critical thinking are essential to the dialogue and changes that need to happen.

 In June 2019, the organization and Board of Directors made a commitment to Inclusion, Diversity, Equity, and Access (IDEA):